 Don’t!
 Pea gravel is highly porous and can trap moisture.
 In the flames of a fire, the trapped moisture turns to steam and causes the rocks to burst, potentially sending them showering out of the fire and onto you and your fellow fire watchers.

-Yes.
-Lava rocks are a great medium for the inside of fire pits and are very commonly used with gas fire pits.
+Lava rocks and fire pit glass are popular media for the inside of fire pits and are very commonly used with gas fire pits.

 When to Call a Professional Landscaper

 Picking your favorite backyard fire pit ideas will be easier than building one.
-Even with a fire pit kit and a step-by-step tutorial, building a fire pit can be a difficult DIY outdoor makeover for most people.
+However, even with a fire pit kit and a step-by-step tutorial, building a fire pit can be a difficult DIY outdoor makeover for most people.

 If backyard pyrotechnics isn’t your thing, call a landscaping professional near you to help you realize your wildest fire pit dreams.